7 Key Considerations for a Choosing a Right CRM

 1. Have a clear view on why you need a CRM

-Very often broker-dealers believe their client servicing woes all come to an end the minute they put in place a CRM.
+Very often broker-dealers believe their client servicing woes all come to an end the minute they put in place a CRM software.
 The reality is far from that.
-In fact, if anything, winning the customer service challenge begins with having the right CRM technology in place to support the business.
+In fact, if anything, winning the customer service challenge begins with having the right CRM tool in place to support the business.
 Often, due to lack of clarity on the reasons behind the need for a CRM, business managers end up making the wrong choice when it comes to their CRM needs.

 Your objectives can range from cost-of-business to better client engagement; whatever they are, they need to be clearly stated and captured across the business as the first step in the selection process.